bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 ``` bash
 ifort /Qmkl -o mkl_test mkl_test.f90 mkl_lapack95_ilp64.lib
 ```
-`ifort` is the Intel Fortran compiler, `/Qmkl` option tells compiler to link standard `.lib` files related to MKL (it's a shortcut), and `-o` specifies object file.
+`ifort` is the Intel Fortran compiler, the `/Qmkl` option tells the compiler to link standard `.lib` files related to MKL (it's a shortcut), and `-o` specifies the object file.
 The last option `mkl_lapack95_ilp64.lib` is to link the LAPACK95 interface library to the object file (this is not a part of the core MKL).

 This will generate the `mkl_test.exe` executable and `mkl_test.obj` object file in the working directory.
 You can then run the code from any Windows terminal using:
 ``` bash